mattmakai/fullstackpython.com/source/content/pages/13-meta/02-change-log.markdown

 ## 2015
 ### November
+* Started a new page for [template engines](/template-engines.html).
+Needs some more writing and resources.
 * Working on a page for the umbrella [web development](/web-development.html) concept, but it's early days as I'm trying to figure out how to be clear and concise about this broad topic.